-He's In barely any episodes!
+He's in barely any episodes!
 He needs to be in more!

 He is a simple yet beautiful character.
-On one side, he loves his boss unconditionally, but can't tell him for ambiguous reasons and he has strong morals despite serving the most evil man in Springfield.
+On one side, he loves his boss unconditionally but can't tell him for ambiguous reasons.
+He has strong morals despite serving the most evil man in Springfield.
 He is kind and pleasant, yet can feel jealous of other people and can be rude at times.
-So, in short, he has flaws, and while he relies on Mr. Burns to exist in the show, he is a fantastic, relatable, funny, and just a charming little guy.
+In short, he has flaws, and while he relies on Mr. Burns to exist in the show, he is a fantastic, relatable, funny, and just a charming little guy.
 He should be way higher on this list and is horribly underrated.

 Bring on the stoned bus driver!

-I really think that barney gumble is sweet...
+I really think that Barney Gumble is sweet...

-Go spider pig!
+Go, Spider Pig!
 He was awesome in the movie, and his cameos are the best!